soulhotel/yor-mc-lite/README.md

 ## Usage

+- Ensure that you have ffmpeg already on your system.
-- Git clone this repo or download the source above
+- Git clone this repo or download the source above.
-- Make the script an executable then run it
+- Make the script an executable then run it.
-- Drag a file in, or type the file path
+- Drag a file in, or type the file path.
-- Make your choices
+- Make your choices.
-- Profit
+- Profit.

 ```
 git clone https://github.com/soulhotel/yor-mc-lite.git